Department Chair

 E-mail: timmonsm@marshall.edu

-Dr. Mark Timmons, Ph.D., ATC, is a Professor of Athletic Training within the Marshall University School of Kinesiology.
+Dr. Mark Timmons, Ph.D., ATC, is a Professor of Athletic Training within the Marshall University School of Health and Movement Sciences.
 His research career to date has investigated the mechanisms leading to the development of upper extremity pain, injury, and dysfunction.
 His research and clinical focus is to improve understanding and treatment of patients with shoulder pain by investigating the effects of repeated arm motion on shoulder and arm function.
 Dr. Timmons’ research interests include scapular kinematics, rotator cuff injury and treatment, upper extremity function, athletic training for the tactical athlete/military, performing arts athletic training, diagnostic ultrasound, ultrasound speckle tracking, electromyography, electromagnetic motion tracking, and tendon strain.
 Prospective students are encouraged to contact Dr. Timmons about research opportunities and paid graduate assistantships.

 Prior to his position at Marshall, Dr. Timmons worked as an Athletic Trainer for the University of Chicago.
 He completed a Master of Science in Kinesiology from the University of Michigan and received a Ph.D. from the University of Toledo in Exercise Science and Biomechanics in 2007.
 He then held a position as a visiting assistant professor for two years at the University of Toledo.
 In 2009, Dr. Timmons was selected for an Interprofessional Polytrauma and Traumatic Brain Injury Rehabilitation Research Fellowship.
 During this fellowship, he researched the mechanisms leading to shoulder pain in United States Military Veterans at the Richmond Veterans Health Administration Medical Center and the Department of Physical Therapy at Virginia Commonwealth University, in Richmond, Virginia.
 Currently, Dr. Timmons holds a faculty position at Marshall University, where he teaches in the Professional level and Post-Graduate Athletic Training Education programs.
 Additionally, he serves as a Co-Director of the Center for Wellness in the Arts and supervises the clinical and research activities of the Military Athletic Training Program.
 He is the primary contact for students and collaborators interested in working within the Performing Arts & Tactical Athlete Research Lab located in Gullickson Hall.